 The most common type of a fall from height is when workers fall off unsecured ladders or scaffolding.
 These type of falls can leave your team with broken bones, fractures, back and injuries or even cost them their lives.

 Ladders should always be used in the correct way to prevent this from happening.
 Overleaning or setting them up in an unsafe place is very dangerous.
 Where scaffolding is erected, all walkways need to be appropriately guarded to ensure that there is a safe route from the site.

 Injuries can vary from minor cuts and bruises to more serious crush injuries or head and brain injuries.
 The constant risk of a falling object hazard is the reason Hard Hats are required on building sites.

 The level of injuries sustained with this kind of accident can really be anything - it depends on the person, how they fell and how they landed.

-Tools should regularly be tested and maintained.
-If the tools become defective, it’s the owner’s responsibility to oversee the maintenance and carry out the repairs.
+Tools should be regularly tested and maintained.
+If the tools become defective, it is the owner’s responsibility to oversee the maintenance and carry out the repairs.

 Vehicles and pedestrians need to cooperate, allowing them to circulate safely together.
 But if a collision does occur between pedestrian and vehicle, or even vehicle on vehicle, there will no doubt be injuries to one or both parties.
 Not to mention the costs of the repairs needed and potential compensation.

 The risks of a moving vehicle striking a worker is the main reason for Hi-Vis clothing being mandated on construction sites.

 30 Hi Vis Vests & 1 Colour Print Buy >

 25 Heavy Weight Hi Vis Parkas & 1 Colour Print Buy >